 The State Board of Education (SBE) has the authority to adopt academic standards for each subject area in grades K-12.
-Select the course title/grade level to view a description of the course and the standards adopted by the SBE.
-View the academic standards guidelines adopted by the state board.
+The Board adopted the current world language standards in October 2017.

 In 2017, the Tennessee General Assembly passed legislation (Pub.
 Ch.
 270) recognizing American Sign Language (ASL) as a modern language which may fulfill the high school graduation requirement for world language credits.
-However, at this time, not all colleges and universities outside Tennessee accept ASL for the language units required for admission; thus, Tennessee students should ensure that the postsecondary institution they wish to attend permits ASL as a modern language requirement for admission.
+However, at this time, not all colleges and universities outside of Tennessee accept ASL for language units required for admission.
+Thus, Tennessee students who wish to study ASL to fulfill their high school language requirement should ensure that the postsecondary institution they wish to attend permits ASL as a modern language requirement for admission.

-Further information on ASL can be found in the Standards for Learning American Sign Language, from the American Sign Language Teachers Association.
+Additional information about ASL can be found in the Standards for Learning American Sign Language, from the American Sign Language Teachers Association.